bulbazord/krs/ch1/EXERCISES.md

 -   Exercise 1-11.
 How would you test the word count program?
 What kinds of input are most likely to uncover bugs if there are any?

 -   Exercise 1-12.
-Write a program that prihnts its input one word per line.
+Write a program that prints its input one word per line.